 Statistical analysis is used in all , including the before approval for clinical practice.
 These rely on inferential statistics to draw conclusions from sample groups that can be applied to the general population.

-- Inferential statistics: analysis of a sample group conducted in order to make inferences that go beyond the sample group.
+- Inferential statistics: the analysis of data collected from a population sample to make inferences about the population as a whole

 Measures of central tendency and outliers

 Measures of central tendency

 - Definition: measures to describe a common, typical value of a data set (e.g., clustering of data at a specific value)

 - Approach: The type of measure used depends on the sample size.

 |Measures of central tendency|